istio/istio.io/content/help/ops/setup/app-health-check/index.md

 Re-deploy the liveness health check app.

-Helm configuration above make sidecar injection to automatically rewrite Kubernetes PodSpec, such that health check can work under mTLS.
-No need to update your app or PodSpecy by yourself.
+Helm configuration above make sidecar injection to automatically rewrite Kubernetes Pod YAML, such that health check can work under mutual TLS.
+No need to update your app or Pod YAML by yourself.

 {{< text bash >}}
 $ kubectl delete -f <(istioctl kube-inject -f @samples/health-check/liveness-command.yaml@)